 If you’ve read this far, you already know we’re going to recommend you stay far away – the risk of your data being distributed is the final nail in the coffin of this review.

 Do you really need to ask?
 If you’ve skipped the review, and come for the TL;DR, here it is.

-The few positives like security, logging policies and payment options do not outweigh an otherwise abysmal VPN service.
+The few positives like the promise of security, logging policies and payment options do not outweigh an otherwise abysmal VPN service.
 If you’re looking for something worth your time and money, check out our top VPN recommendations.